 New Zealand is small

-The population of New Zealand is just over 5 million, smaller than many major cities.
+The population of New Zealand is just under 5 million, smaller than many major cities.
 This gives us a really strong sense of community (especially out of Auckland).
 There are not that many of us, so we are connected by our uniqueness and culture.
 You can drive for hours without seeing a single other car, and it is not hard to find beautiful places that are completely isolated.

 New Zealand is multicultural